allegroai/clearml-docs/docs/clearml_agent.md

    1. Set up the python environment and required packages.
 1. The task's script/code is executed.

-While the agent is running, it continuously reports system metrics to the ClearML Server (These can be monitored in the **Workers and Queues** page).
+While the agent is running, it continuously reports system metrics to the ClearML Server (These can be monitored in the **Orchestration** page).

 Continue using ClearML Agent once it is running on a target machine.
 Reproduce experiments and execute automated workflows in one (or both) of the following ways: